 Our Favorite Dishes: Honey Pepper Beef, Crispy Shrimp

-If you have an occasion you’re celebrating, or a big group willing to throw down on some excellent Chinese food, make a reservation at Bistro Na (they don’t take walk-ins, so make sure you actually do that).
-Bistro Na is one of very few Imperial Cuisine restaurants in the US, which means it serves food that was originally made for royalty.
-The dining room builds on that theme, with its carved wood paneling, jade everything, and super attentive staff.
-And some excellently-prepared food.
+If you have an occasion you’re celebrating, or a big group willing to throw down on some excellent Chinese food, make a reservation at Bistro Na’s (they don’t take walk-ins).
+This is one of very few Imperial Cuisine restaurants in the U.S., which means it serves food that was originally made for royalty.
+The dining room builds on that theme, with its carved wood paneling, jade everything, and super-attentive staff.
+And some excellently prepared food.
 The incredible dishes are worth the price.